csm-kb/csm-kb/README.md

   - directed internal platform roadmaps and cross-collaborated with CPO and lead engineers to manage stakeholder expectations and devise critical projects for the core product roadmap
   - managed budgets by reducing cloud compute spend to under 10k/mo (30% savings) and optimizing data pipeline architecture to compress time-series data storage by 20x  using Parquet
   - performed extensive code reviews in Golang, TypeScript, and Python to uphold code quality for web, data, and platform teams
-  - maintained 1:1 syncs with reports, peers, and leadership to uncover any technical challenges and provide optimal business solutions; provided strategic guidance to ensure my directs were mentored properly and growth opportunities were met
+  - maintained 1:1 syncs with reports, peers, and leadership to uncover technical challenges and provide optimal business solutions; provided strategic guidance to ensure my directs were mentored properly and growth opportunities were given
   - ensured breakthrough product delivery was successful by automating edge-cloud end-to-end testing and infra deployments, implementing observability using OpenTelemetry, and refactoring documentation in Jira + Confluence
-  - assisted platform, edge/data, and web teams in times of need by maintaining extremely deep source-level domain knowledge of full product, contributing solutions and serving as a vital business translator
+  - assisted platform, edge/data, and web teams in times of need with extremely deep source-level domain knowledge of full product, contributing solutions and serving as a vital business translator
   - made tactical debt tradeoffs to meet the tight deadlines that would make-or-break get the product off the ground
   - onboarded new enterprise customers and critically assisted with site hardware deployments
 - **CTO @ Venvee** - https://venvee.com/
   - I was the first hire!
-  - enabled tens of millions of dollars in customer value by architecting a complete distributed system & product leveraging AWS and NVIDIA platforms to handle real-time data ingest & ETL of billions of records
+  - enabled tens of millions of dollars in customer value by architecting a complete distributed system & product leveraging AWS and NVIDIA platforms to handle real-time data ingest & batch ETL of billions of records
   - saved >500 dev triage hours by implementing incident management + automated product deployment techniques
   - devised AI/computer vision techniques for real-time multi-camera object detection and tracking by designing and testing novel algorithms in collaboration w/ edge/data team
   - implemented a data security, privacy, and compliance pipeline (SOC 2, ISO 27001) with Drata + AWS